paratestphp/paratest/README.md

 To run integration tests:
 `phpunit --bootstrap test/bootstrap.php it/ParaTest`

+To run functional tests:
+`phpunit --bootstrap test/bootstrap.php functional`

-If phpunit is on your path, there are a couply of shortcuts in the `bin` directory.
+If phpunit is on your path, there are a couple of shortcuts in the `bin` directory.

 `bin/test` for unit tests.
 `bin/test it` for integration tests.
+`bin/test functional` for functional tests

 For an example of ParaTest out in the wild check out the [example](https://github.com/brianium/paratest-selenium).

 Todo
 ----
 * Behat runner
-* Speed up log reading file I/O
 * Support colored results
-* Command line usage option